-The peinirli origin story comes originally from Turkey.
+The Peinirli origin story comes originally from Turkey.
 Turkish ‘pide’ are the same boat-shaped pizzas, and the Greek name ‘peinirli’ came from the Turkish word for cheese - ‘peinir’.
-Peinirli usually feature a basic cheese filling, to which you can add whatever you fancy - be that tomato, olive, onion, egg, spinach, ham or bacon…the options are about as endless as you can imagine toppings for an Italian pizza!
+Peinirli usually features a basic cheese filling, to which you can add whatever you fancy - be that tomato, olive, onion, egg, spinach, ham, or bacon… the options are about as endless as you can imagine toppings for an Italian pizza!

-Depending on the flour used, you may need to add 1-2 tablespoons of flour to avoid the dough being too sticky.
+Depending on the kind of flour you use, it may be necessary to add 1-2 tablespoons extra in order to prevent your dough from becoming overly sticky.

 You will need about 2 hours to make 10 pieces of this recipe, which has approximately 400 calories each.
 Make sure you have all the ingredients and follow these 9 simple steps.
 If you have any questions, send me an email and I’d be more than happy to help!

-Add the activated yeast along with the flour, melted butter and salt in a stand mixer and mix for 5-6 minutes in low speed to create the dough.
+Place the activated yeast, flour, melted butter, and salt into a stand mixer and mix on low speed for 5-6 minutes to form the dough.

-Oil up a medium bowl using a tablespoon of olive oil and place the dough in it, covered with a kitchen towel for 1 hour to double in size.
+Coat a medium bowl with one tablespoon of olive oil and place the dough in it, covering it with a kitchen towel for an hour to expand.

-Add the pizza boats (Peinirli) in a baking tray covered with parchment paper and fill them with cheese, ham peppers and tomatoes.
+Place the pizza boats (Peinirli) onto a parchment-lined baking tray and fill them with your desired toppings such as cheese, ham peppers, and tomatoes.